jzaccone/elastic-beanstalk-gitops/README.md

 # elastic-beanstalk-gitops
-GitOps style deployments to Elastic Beanstalk using CFTs
+Example applications that are deployed using GitOps style deployments to Elastic Beanstalk using CFTs